Justinjdaniel/sql-learn-playground/README.md

 *   **Interactive SQL Editor**: A powerful editor with syntax highlighting and intelligent autocompletion for SQL keywords, table names, and column names, powered by Monaco Editor.
 *   **Client-Side SQL Engine**: Uses `sql.js` (SQLite compiled to WebAssembly) to run SQL queries directly in the browser.
 No server needed!
 *   **Dummy Data**: Comes pre-loaded with `customers` and `orders` tables to get you started right away.
+*   **Upload Local Data**: Upload your own CSV or JSON files to create new tables in the database and practice with your own data.
+*   **Schema Explorer**: Explore the database schema, view tables and their columns.
+*   **Theme Change Option**: Switch between light and dark themes for the editor.
 *   **Result Display**: View your query results in a clean, easy-to-read table.
 *   **Improved Error Handling**: Get immediate, user-friendly feedback on any errors in your SQL queries.
 *   **Practice Suggestions**: When your query has an error, the playground will suggest a relevant topic to practice.